2i2c-org/infrastructure/docs/howto/regenerate-smce-creds.md

    You can then open a Pull Request and merge it.

 (nasa-smce:regenerate-user-password)=
-## Regenerate a password for a user in a NASA SMCE account
+## Regenerate a password for a user in a NASA SMDC account

 The AWS accounts associated with NASA's [Science Managed Cloud Environment](https://smce.nasa.gov) have a 60 day password expiry policy.
 If someone on the team misses this